 Then again, a major theme of Boss so far is that there is no justice in the world.
 So there’s that.

 Before we get right down to it, the sad fact of the matter is that many people are likely missing this show, second only to Boardwalk Empire in its portrayal of political gangsterism (no mean feat, that).
-The good news is that Starz is offering the premiere episode of this new season for free on Facebook, and it is in fact embedded here below (mobile device users will want to click here).
+The good news is that Starz is offering the premiere episode of this new season for free on Facebook, and it is in fact embedded here below.
 Watch and enjoy as I have:

 For many years, actor and leftist activist Ed Asner built a career out of bit TV parts, playing a lot of crusty old guys until he got what would be the ultimate crusty old guy role, Lou Grant.
 Lou ran the news broadcast of Minneapolis’ WJM with an iron fist, giving Mary Tyler Moore a curmudegeonly target to play off for the next seven years.
 Asner was as beloved a part of The Mary Tyler Moore Show as the star herself, but when the time came to end what was possibly the most popular sitcom of the decade, Asner and the producers rolled some major dice with Lou Grant.